Post

 172.20.0.254:/volume1/Server/Data/media_nas/ /media nfs rw,hard,intr 0 0

-Note: If you decide not to use an NFS share, click here to follow the steps for disabling this feature in your deployment.
+Note: If you decide not to use an NFS share, follow the steps for disabling this feature in your deployment by commenting out the NFS mount block in Terraform.

 Configs